Microsoft/azure-docs.cs-cz/articles/synapse-analytics/sql-data-warehouse/quickstart-configure-workload-isolation-tsql.md

 ;
 ```

-## <a name="view-existing-workload-groups-and-classifiers-and-run-time-values"></a>Zobrazení existujících skupin úloh a klasifikátorů a hodnot za běhu
+## <a name="view-existing-workload-groups-and-classifiers-and-run-time-values"></a>Zobrazení existujících skupin úloh a klasifikátorů a hodnot runtime

 ```sql
 --Workload groups